ashrafalaghbari/OzoneDash/README.md

 - NASA Ozone Watch [Annual Data](http://ozonewatch.gsfc.nasa.gov/meteorology/annual_data.html)

 - Slaper, H. et al. Estimates of ozone depletion and skin cancer incidence to examine the Vienna Convention achievements.
 Nature 384(6606): 256–258 (1996).
 [PDF](https://www.nature.com/articles/384256a0.pdf)

+# Contact

+If you have any questions or encounter any issues running this project, please feel free to [open an issue](https://github.com/ashrafalaghbari/Data-Viz/issues) or contact me directly at [ashrafalaghbari@hotmail.com](mailto:ashrafalaghbari@hotmail.com).
+I'll be happy to help!